Iran–Netherlands relations: Political-economic conflicts

-In 1974, Persian students occupied the Persian Embassy in Wassenaar, out of protest against suppression and executions in Persia.
-Considering the 100 guilder fine too low a punishment for the students, the Persian government suspended all imports from Netherlands for a while.
+In 1974, Iranian students occupied the Iran Embassy in Wassenaar, out of protest against suppression and executions in Iran.
+Considering the 100 guilder fine too low a punishment for the students, the Iranian government suspended all imports from the Netherlands for a while.

-In 2008 Alaeddin Boroujerdi, head of Iran's Majlis National Security and Foreign Policy Commission, warned the Netherlands not to air Geert Wilders' anti-Muslim film Fitna.
+In 2008, Alaeddin Boroujerdi, head of Iran's Majlis National Security and Foreign Policy Commission, warned the Netherlands not to air Geert Wilders' anti-Muslim film Fitna.

-Iran has criticised the Netherlands for funding Radio Zamaneh.
+Iran has criticized the Netherlands for funding Radio Zamaneh.
 During the 2009 public unrest and demonstrations in Iran, Majid Ghahremani, Iranian ambassador to the Netherlands, accused the Dutch government of interfering in Iran's internal affairs.
 A Dutch foreign ministry spokeswoman said subsidies to the radio station would be continued, with the aim of improving the situation of human rights in Iran.

 Cultural relations

-In 2011 Iran established a series of cultural exhibits showing pictures featuring Iran's historical monuments and tourist attractions.
+In 2011, Iran established a series of cultural exhibits showing pictures featuring Iran's historical monuments and tourist attractions.